TelegramBots/Telegram.Bot/docs/wikis/tests/sys-integ-tests.md

 ## How Tests Works

-These integration tests are written just like regular unit tests with xUnit framework so they seem to be unit tests.
+These tests are written just like regular unit tests with xUnit framework so they seem to be unit tests.
 When you run test(s), bot makes a request to Bot API and you should see results(message or service notification) in the chat with bot.

 When you build the solution, you will see them in Test Explorer window.
 Tests could be run through .NET Core's CLI as well and that's how this project's CI is set up.